differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-12-erlang-tls-distribution.md

 Ideally, you'd keep the CA key separate and secure, and you'd use certificate signing requests and all of that jazz.
 I don't feel like jumping through all of those hoops for a demo.

 Copy the server certificates and keys to the correct hosts.
+You'll also need the CA certificate (but not the key) on both hosts.

 Then you need to ensure that the node is using the correct certificate files.
 I'm going to do some `envsubst` stuff.